-Steps to first adopt this practice:
+Steps to first adopt this habit:

-Steps to first adopt this practice:
+Steps to first adopt this habit:

 What about unplanned work?
 How best to handle emergency bug fixes, maintenance tasks, and so on that come up?

-What else could you apply a timebox to?
+What else could you apply a time box to?
 What else has a lot of unknowns, a lot of risk, and no end in sight?